DCC-EX/dcc-ex.github.io/docs/ex-commandstation/include_installer.md

 >
 > *WiFi Password* is the password for your home network.

-To proceed, click the `Compile and Load`{.interpreted-text role="guilabel"} button.
+To proceed, click the `Compile and Load` button.

 :!!! note "::: title
 Note"
 :::

 See the
-`/ex-commandstation/advanced-setup/supported-wifi/wifi-config`{.interpreted-text
-role="doc"} page if you wish to find more detailed information on the the WiFi options.
+`/ex-commandstation/advanced-setup/supported-wifi/wifi-config` page if you wish to find more detailed information on the the WiFi options.
 ::::